Electronics Supply Chain Risk Report: Q2 2026

 The Bottom Line

-The electronics supply chain in Q2 2026 is being shaped by a war in the Middle East, an AI-driven memory allocation cycle, selected discrete semiconductor lead times stretching into 40- to 60-plus-week territory, a Nexperia dispute that has not resolved, and a tariff regime that may change again within sixty days.
+The electronics supply chain in Q2 2026 is being shaped by a war in the Middle East, an AI-driven memory allocation cycle, and selected discrete semiconductor lead times stretching past 52 weeks.
+These challenges are amplified by an unresolved Nexperia dispute and a tariff regime facing a sixty-day deadline.

 The forces driving these disruptions are not purely commercial.
 They are geopolitical, structural, and largely outside the control of any individual customer or manufacturer.
 The OEMs that navigate this environment successfully will be the ones that treat supply chain management as a continuous program discipline rather than a periodic purchasing event.